ElkeHanschen/project-gatsby-blog/README.md

 ### Important heads-up

 If something's fishy (weird errors in terminal), use `gatsby clean` inbetween and run `gatsby develop` again.
-Also, for the times you need to restart the gatsby server, quitting the running process with `control c` worked better than following pop-ups on localhost.
+For the times you need to restart the gatsby server, quitting the running process with `control c` in your terminal might work better than following refresh pop-ups on localhost.

 ### Tutorial Steps